mmikowski/hi_score/README.md

       -Magic-System
 [^2]: Html,CSS,JavaScript

+Anything that can complicate the delivery of **HCJ** is looked at with extreme scrutiny.
+For example, one is tempted by the lure of stronger typing using a the [TypeScript][_43] JavaScript-superset or [Flow][_44] tools.
+However, both introduce complexity and a cross compile.
+Instead, we have implemented [type-casting][_05] which allows us to maintain a zero-compile development environment and improves the readability of our code.

-While `hi_score` is highly opinionated, it is also modular and designed for change.
-For example, the `bin/xhi` tool is easily extended by dropping a short snippet into the the `lib/` directory.
+While `hi_score` is opinionated, it is also modular and designed for change.
+For example, the `bin/xhi` tool is easily extended by dropping a short module into the the `lib/` directory.
 The architecture and code style docs used by `bin/xhi` are easily edited in the `docs/` directory.
-Additional vendor libraries and patches [are encouraged][_01].
+Developers are encourated to add vendor libraries and patches [as needed][_01].

 ## Latest release
 Version 1.5.1 released 2019-05-19 includes an event pub-sub system in the